linkedin/data-integration-library/docs/parameters/ms.session.key.field.md

 a session in backend by a status field, a session cursor, or through [pagination](https://github.com/linkedin/data-integration-library/blob/master/docs/concepts/pagination.md).

-`ms.session.key.field` specifies the key field for session control and the condition for termination.
+`ms.session.key.field` specifies the key field in response in order to retrieve the status for session control and the condition for termination.

 This property takes the form a JsonObject with a **name**, a **condition**, and a **failCondition**.